Sedgwick County, Kansas: Townships

 Sedgwick County is divided into twenty-seven townships.
 The cities of Bel Aire and Wichita are considered governmentally independent and are excluded from the census figures for the townships.
 In the following table, the population center is the largest city (or cities) included in that township's population total, if it is of a significant size.
-The county use to have one more township, Wichita Township, but it no longer exists.
+The county used to have one more township, Wichita Township, but it no longer exists.